skmin-lab/unixmd/docs/source/keywords/bo/molpro.rst

    Here, you should refer to manual of Molpro program if you want to see detailed lists for **basis_set** variable.

+.. note:: Currently, **guess** variable reads the following two strings.
+   One is **hf**, which uses HF orbitlas as initial guess of CASSCF method for every time step.
+   The other is **read**, which reads wf.wfu file generated from previous step.
+   If wf.wfu file exists in **guess_path**, then wf.wfu file is used as initial guess at t = 0.0 s.

 +----------------+------------------------------------------------+---------+
 | Keywords       | Work                                           | Default |
 +================+================================================+=========+